TheTimmaeh/node-expresstrade/README.md

 * `offer` - A [Standard Trade Offer Object](https://github.com/OPSkins/trade-opskins-api/blob/master/ITrade.md#standard-trade-offer-object)

 Emitted when an offer has a pending case opening.
-The trade offer was initiated by a VCase site and it's awaiting ETC confirmations.
+The trade offer was initiated by a VCase site and it's awaiting ETH confirmations.
 The vKeys have been removed from the user iventory but may be restored on error later.

 ### caseOpenExpired